JENS Help

 Type Direction Setup

-Audio Input Settings → Audio → Device + Channels (mono/stereo/multi)
+Audio Input Settings → Audio → Device + Channels (mono/stereo/multi).
+For Stereo Analyzers, also assign L/R channels in the “Stereo L/R” row.

 Audio Monitoring Output Settings → Audio → Source + Output Device + Channels